23011985uhi/Assignment2/README.md

 #### Improvements
 - Chat panels are fairly basic in design, could be improved
+- only allow users to view chats where they already have sent a help message
 - wanted to implement notifications for users where the chats button would display some sort of notification for updated chatrooms
 - notifications in the chatlist for updated chatrooms as well
 - implement image upload for chat messaging